uwhackweek/hackweeks-as-a-service/docs/training/technology/jupyter-book.md

 ### Single page edits

-If you are making edits to text on a specific page, Jupyer Book websites have a very convenient "Suggest Edit" feature that connects you to the correct source file in a linked GitHub respository.
+If you are making edits to text on a specific page, Jupyer Book websites have a very convenient "Suggest Edit" feature that connects you to the correct source file in a linked GitHub repository.
 Below you can see a side-by-side image of the website view and the source page view:

 ![suggest edit](../../images/suggest-edit-side-by-side.png)